loykin/freader/README.md

 # Reader options
 poll-interval = "2s"
-separator = "\n"                  # supports multi-byte like "\r\n" or tokens like "<END>" fingerprint-strategy = "checksum"   # or "deviceAndInode" or "checksumSeperator" fingerprint-size = 64                # for checksum; for checksumSeperator it means N separators
+separator = "\n"                  # supports multi-byte like "\r\n" or tokens like "<END>" fingerprint-strategy = "checksum"   # or "deviceAndInode" or "checksumSeparator" fingerprint-size = 64                # for checksum; for checksumSeparator it means N separators

 [sink]
 # Forwarding/output sink (optional)